“Make happy noises, little toy.”

 GM: The man’s pants come off soon, too, along with Cici’s clothing.
 The cold countertop isn’t comfortable, but Chase seems into it.
 There’s something transgressive about doing this with another couple so nearby.

 The sex is mind-blowingly good.
-Chase teases and touches her in all the right places in all the right ways, and might actually give her mom a run for her money at flexibility.
+Chase teases and touches her in all the right places in all the right ways.
+He might actually give her mom a run for her money at flexibility.
 Cici feels like she’s on fire.
 Stephen’s touch seems almost clumsily amateurish by way of comparison.

 Celia: Celia comes apart in his arms.
 Undone.
-She’d thought it was the alcohol that lowered her inhibitions enough to follow this stranger home, but she knows now it was just him.
-Her previously-held notions of him fly out the window when he touches her, and by the time they’re done she is a quivering mess of nerves and satisfaction.
+She thought alcohol lowered her inhibitions enough to follow this stranger home.
+She knows now it was just him.
+Her previously-held notions of him fly out the window when he touches her.
+By the time they’re done, she is a quivering mess of nerves and satisfaction.
 She isn’t quiet.
 Cici isn’t a quiet girl.
 Cici doesn’t mind that the other couple might hear her, that they might judge her.
 Cici doesn’t follow rules, so she doesn’t care.
 Even the counter, digging into her in all the wrong ways, is not enough to pull her from euphoric bliss when it’s over.
 On fire, indeed.
 Every single bit of her.
 Everywhere he touched.

 She wants to say something when it’s done.
-‘Wow’ or ‘Fuck’ or some other epitaph that will get her meaning across, but none seem fitting, and his ego is large enough.
+‘Wow’ or ‘fuck’ or some other epitaph that will get her meaning across, but none seem fitting, and his ego is large enough.
 She just leans back on the counter instead, head resting against a cabinet, and thinks it to herself.
-Wow.
-Fucking wow.

 GM: Chase might say something.